marepallisanthosh999333/Stock-Price-Movement-Prediction/MODEL_USAGE_GUIDE.md

     def predict(self, data):
         """
-        Make predictions on new data
+        Make predictions on new data (works for any financial market)

         Parameters:
         data (pd.DataFrame): Dataset with required features